realkvanderbush/QBViz/README.md

 __TODO:__

+- [] Add Avg Lines to the scatterplot

+- [] Replace "All" btn group with something meaningful

+- [] It's not mobile friendly bc of how I embedded the viz

-- [x] Get it published
+- [x] Move/Rename "Help Button"

+- [x] Could probably remove some of the extra scripts (MathJax & D3) if we don't need them

+- [x] Add dynamic buttons to change filter selections

+  - ~possibly colored buttons based on total QB EV~

 - [x] add Greg's EV data

 - [x] Update Tableau Workbook - fix sizing

-- [x] Add dynamic buttons to change filter selections

-  - ~possibly colored buttons based on total QB EV~

-- [] It's not mobile friendly bc of how I embedded the viz

-- [x] Could probably remove some of the extra scripts (MathJax & D3) if we don't need them
+  - [x] Get it published